Chudolist-Mailing-Service/resume-bank/README.md

 **Participants**:

 People:
- - Endorser (E) - a mailing list subscriber who sends out his friend/relative resume
+ - Endorser (E) - a mailing list subscriber who sends a resume
  - Resume Person (RP) - a person who's name is actualy on a resume
- - Subscribers(Subs) - a mailing list subscriber(s) who is astonished to recieve this resume and with some luck hires Resume Person
+ - Subscribers(Subs) - a mailing list subscriber
- - Admin(A) - a mailing list god in need of more tools to satisfy the constituents (Subscribers, Endorsers)
+ - Admin(A) - a mailing list God in need of more tools to satisfy the constituents Subscribers

 Machines:
- - List: Mailman mailing list
+ - List: mailing list, served by GNU Mailmain
+ - Bot: e-mail bot to handle messages with resumes

+Content:
  - Msg: e-mail message
- - Bot: e-mail bot to handle messages with resumes
+ - Resume Listing (Listing) - a page with a list of resumes

 **Worklow**:

 Prelude:
 - E talks to A: *"hey, got a this chaps' resume, why not send it to the list?"*
 - A: *"OK, please tell me what this lil' bastard wants and give me the resume file"*
-- E sends email Msg to A with some text and attachment(s)
+- E sends email Msg to A with some text about RP and resume file(s) in attachment

 Current:
 - A sends Msg to List